Functional Integration on Constrained Function Spaces II: Applications: Two conditional integrators

-Again consulting a table of conjugate priors, the conjugate family associated with a Gaussian distribution of known covariance and unknown mean is again a Gaussian distribution so the integrator associated with a delta functional constraint is expected to be a Gaussian.
-Essentially this means that the unknown mean of the conditional integrator on $X_a$ is normally distributed with respect to the marginal \emph{and} conditional integrators on $C$.\footnote{Evidently dynamical constraints, which are encoded as delta functionals on $C$, influence mean paths but do nothing to covariances.
-This explains the often observed mismatch in QM between enforcing topological/geometrical constraints (e.g. confinement to $S^1$) on a quantum system via Lagrange multipliers in the action versus a free quantum system on a manifold representing the topology/geometry.
-Classically the two are equivalent because the constraints produce identical mean paths, but their covariances differ so their associated quantum mechanics are different.}
+Again consulting a table of conjugate priors, the conjugate family associated with a Gaussian distribution of known covariance and unknown mean is again a Gaussian distribution so the integrator associated with a fixed-covariance functional constraint is expected to be a Gaussian.
+Essentially this means that the unknown mean of the conditional integrator on $X_a$ is normally distributed with respect to the marginal \emph{and} conditional integrators on $C$.

 \begin{definition} A Dirac integrator\footnote{The Dirac integrator is improper in the sense that it is a limit of a Gaussian that requires regularization to achieve a sensible normalization.} is defined by